-The disadvantages are several:
+The disadvantages of the modified handling practice are:

-i) There is risk of compaction of the top- and subsoil layers by the repeated trafficking of the bulldozer, even if a low ground pressure machine is used, as it pushes soil to the windrows.
-Hence, subsequent remedial treatments are likely to be relied

-- upon - ii) It is susceptible to stoppages due to soil rewetting as the transpiring vegetation cover is removed on stripping the topsoil - iii) It is slow react to localised changes in soil types and variation in horizon depth, and can result in the mixing of soil horizons - iv) It is not suited to the stripping of thin and 'patterned' soil layers, and cleanly exposing the top-sub-soil interface.
+- There is risk of compaction of the top- and subsoil layers by the repeated trafficking of the bulldozer, even if a low ground pressure machine is used, as it pushes soil to the windrows.
+Hence, subsequent remedial treatments are likely to be relied upon - ii) It is slow react to localised changes in soil types and variation in horizon depth, and can result in the mixing of soil horizons - iii) It is not suited to the stripping of thin and 'patterned' soil layers, and cleanly exposing the top-sub-soil interface.